 Existing data sources do not contain sufficient detail to estimate the number of additional convictions that may result from enactment of the proposal.
-However, individuals convicted of offenses due to the proposal may be sentenced similarly to those convicted under the existing provisions of §§ 18.2-308.2:2 and 18.2-308.2:5 (see table below).
+However, individuals convicted of a felony due to the proposal may be sentenced similarly to those convicted under the existing provisions of § 18.2-308.2:2 (see table below).

-Offenders Convicted of Select Firearm Offenses, FY2020-FY2025
+Offenders Convicted of Select Felony Firearm Offenses, FY2024-FY2025